KingSolomon1954/cpp-bootstrap/Readme.md

 ### Container Registry Login

-Supports automated and manual login into container registries.
+Automated and manual login into container registries.
-Currently supporting:
+Currently supports:

 * docker.io
 * ghcr.io
 * artifactory.io

-Credentials are read from these locations on your host in this order:
+Credentials are read from the following locations on your host in the order shown:

 1. environment variables
 2. from files
 3. otherwise command line prompt

-Reads credentials (personal access token(PAT) or password and user name) from envionment variables if found:
+Reads credentials (personal access token(PAT) or password and user name) from these environment variables if found:

-- checks for env variable `<REGISTRY>_PAT`      ("." turned into underscore)
+- reads env variable `<REGISTRY>_PAT`      ("." turned into underscore)
-- checks for env variable `<REGISTRY>_USERNAME`
+- reads env variable `<REGISTRY>_USERNAME`

-For example, if container registry is `docker.io` then looks for these environment variables:
+For example, if the container registry is `docker.io` then looks for these environment variables:

 ``` bash